ABOUT THE FESTIVAL

 The cookbook contains 25 recipes which 21 of them are about cooking beef, goat, pork, deer, fish, birds, and eggs; other 4 are about cooking vegetables.
 It contains the list of components, spices, and herbs, but it doesn't provide instruction on how to cook and cooking time needed for each meal.

 As you see in the second picture, Mesopotamians are known to have sophisticated kitchens; in the ancient times as well as modern days.

-At the Assyrian Food Festival, you will have the opportunity to try the following delicious appetizers, main dishes and desserts!!
+You will have the opportunity to try the following delicious appetizers, main dishes and desserts at the Festival!

 THINGS TO DO

 Walk through the Assyrian History Exhibit